Hacktoberfest

 maintainers and contributors.

-If you feel you're not be treated fairly, please refer to the
+If you feel you're not treated fairly, please refer to the

 instructions for reporting unacceptable behavior in our